karl-zylinski/atlas-builder/README.md

 This atlas builder looks into a 'textures' folder for pngs, ase and aseprite files and makes an atlas from those.
 It outputs both atlas.png and atlas.odin.
 The odin file you compile as part of your game.
 It contains metadata about where in the atlas the textures ended up.

+Animated aseprite files are supported, they get their own metadata in `atlas.odin`.

 Showcase & demo video: https://www.youtube.com/watch?v=u8Kt0Td76zI

 The atlas builder can also split up tilesets and fonts and splat those out into the atlas.
 It detects if a texture is a tileset by checking if the name starts with `tileset_`.